4)Flame Length etc

 What is included in the term “airborne fuels”?

-Pyrolysis gases
+Pyrolysis products

 Partially-burned fuels